Izan-Sola/DiscordHyLily/README.md

   Discord bot to talk with Lily!

+## Stuff used:

+- AI model: Qwen 2.5 3B 4b Instruct.
+- Ollama, to host the AI model locally.
+- Unsloth, to fine tune the AI model.
+- StyleTTS2, to clone the custom voice sample and generate her voice replies.
+- Edge-TTS, another option for her to be able to talk, but without a custom voice, way faster and less resource intensive.
+- Faster-Whisper, to transcribe people's voices into text prompts.
+- NodeJS, to make the bot application.

 ## Features:

 - Ping her or reply to her with a text message and she will reply with a text message.